mali5820k/Cobralyth/README.md

     - Eliminates tracing, marking + sweeping, and pausing (stop-the-world) that typical tracing garbage collectors suffer from.
     - Eliminates cyclic references by enforcing single-ownership semantics and weak-pointer references for object references and containers (lists/vectors, maps, etc) by default.
     - The cognitive load of memory-management is lifted away from the programmer and managed by the compiler - therefore semantics for strong versus weak references are managed by the compiler at compilation.
-    - No naked pointers - each reference is wrapped in a smart-pointer-esque wrapper where a bit signifies if the wrapper owns the reference being pointed to or not.
-These are what get passed around and NOT raw references.
     All container objects hold references to these wrappers but only on a move/assignment operation - by themselves, they're empty, and no duplicate wrappers will exist for a referenced object as move operations will be done by the compiler to ensure single references after unnecessary aliases are removed (see below for alias cleanup example).
     ```cpp
     // NOTE: This is not exposed in Clyth, this is an implicit set of metadata built into the language itself.